Vencord/venmic/README.md

 # Vencord Virtmic

-A simple command line program, mainly to allow electron apps to stream with audio on Linux, via pipewire
+A simple command line program to allow electron apps to stream with audio on Linux via pipewire

 ## Usage